Carl Wilson: Personal life and beliefs

 Wilson declared himself a conscientious objector and refused the draft to join the American military during the Vietnam War.
 By 1988, Wilson had become an ordained minister in the Movement of Spiritual Inner Awareness.

 Wilson with first wife Annie Hinsche in 1966.

 Wilson was married twice: first to Annie Hinsche, sister of frequent Beach Boys sideman Billy Hinsche, then in 1987 to Dean Martin's daughter Gina (born December 20, 1956).
 With Annie, he had two sons.
 It was during the breakup of his and Annie's marriage that Carl wrote "Angel Come Home", which, according to co-writer Geoffrey Cushing-Murray, was about Wilson's grief over separating from his wife due to the Beach Boys' incessant touring.
 Gina accompanied him during all subsequent tours and the marriage lasted until his death.

-Wilson had an Irish Setter named Shannon, whose death inspired the emotional 1976 hit song "Shannon" by Henry Gross.
+Wilson had a Samoyed named Shannon, whose death inspired the emotional 1976 hit song "Shannon" by Henry Gross.